eth_uninstallFilter - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_uninstallFilter method:
+Here is the list of body parameters for the eth_uninstallFilter method:

-2. id: An identifier for the request.
-It is used to match the response with the request that it corresponds to.
-In this case, it is 1.
+2. id: A unique identifier for the request, which helps to match the response with the request.
+In this example, the ID is 1.

-3. result: A boolean value indicating the success or failure of the method.
-In this example, it is false, meaning the filter was not successfully uninstalled.
+3. result: A boolean value indicating whether the filter was successfully uninstalled.
+In this example, the result is false, meaning the filter was not successfully uninstalled.

 Use Cases